acurtiz/acurtiz.github.io/cats/_posts/2021-07-28-the-four-kittens.md

 ---
 layout: image_album
-title: "Reminisce: The Four Kittens of 2020"
+title: "The Four Kittens of 2020"
 images:
  - directory: "/assets/img/2020_the_four_kittens/group"
    description: "The first set of cats I ever took care of was a group of four over the summer of 2020.
 It was a lot to bite off at once, but it ended up working out really well.
 They were a lot of fun to have around while working from home due to COVID-19!
 Last I heard, they're all doing really well at their permanent homes!"